 Q: Can I ride my bike on SW Capitol Highway?

 A: The west side multi-use path is now open for southbound bicycle travel, and the east side raised bike lane (the concrete path closest to the roadway) is now open for northbound bicycle travel.
-Striping and pavement legends have yet to be installed, which will provide further guidance on where to be positioned and which way to travel.
-In addition, ongoing paving and construction means there are some awkward grade changes at side streets - caution signs are in place at these locations.
+Some striping and pavement legends have yet to be installed, which will provide further guidance on where to be positioned and which way to travel.
 Northbound cycling in the roadway is not prohibited, but when the project is complete, cyclists will be directed to use the protected bike lane and multi-use path.
-Southbound cycling in the roadway is prohibited because traffic is northbound only.
+Southbound cycling in the roadway is prohibited because traffic is northbound only until July 5, 2023.